 These effects would depend on how many communities pass new laws, how many properties are covered, and how much rents are limited.
-Voters in some communities have proposed expanding rent control if this measure passes.
-If many localities enacted strong rent regulation, other economic effects (such as impacts on housing construction) could occur.

 Changes in State and Local Revenues.
 The measure's economic effects would affect property tax, sales tax, and income tax revenues.
 The largest and most likely impacts are: